DavidvtWout/esphome-matter/README.md

 > Treat this component as an experimental preview.
 It is usable for testing, but the public
 > YAML interface is not stable yet: action, cluster, attribute, and endpoint names may still
 > change and break existing configurations.
->
-> By default, this component uses the built-in development DAC.
-This is fine for testing,
-> but it is public test key material, so it does not provide real security and some ecosystems
-> may warn or reject it.
-Support for generated certificates via [esp-matter-mfg-tool](https://github.com/espressif/esp-matter-tools/tree/main/mfg_tool) is a planned feature.

 That being said, esphome-matter is usable now so give it a try!